pablopunk/iga/README.md

 Now if you run `npm start` again and visit http://localhost:3000/random-fruit you will get any of the fruits we declared in the file.

-If you don't want to restart the server everytime you make changes, use `npm run dev` to watch and reload the code whenever there are changed files.
+If you don't want to restart the server everytime you make changes, use `npm run dev` to disable cache and see the latest changes to your code.

 #### FS to route